silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 * For classes that change very infrequently, or are small, consider disabling delta indices.
 * For versioned pages, if search is not required in the CMS, consider explicit control over the stages that are indexed. (e.g. only index Live if searching is only enabled  at the front end.)

+# Best Practices

+* On larger sites, don't make SiteTree or Page searchable directly, but create sub-classes of Page and decorate those.
+  This provides better control over what classes are indexed (e.g. a Page derivative whose content is to summarise other content or pages will probably not want to be indexed).
+* If files need to be indexed, consider sub-classing File rather than decorating it directly, as this will cause overhead in attempting to index non-indexable files such as images, or use the index_filter property to be selective on which files are indexed.

 # Known Issues